Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 Just for completeness, this is the 0.5 Joule 13$ airsoft pistol used, and a 6mm diameter 0.12g pellet:
 ![airsoft pistol with bullet](res/airsoft.pistol.jpg)

-With lens sharp, background dark (doing raspivid_ges with framerate 30fps instead of 1fps results in only 100 strobe pulses lighting background for 3kHz PWM),
+<a name="bottom_led"></a>With lens sharp, background dark (doing raspivid_ges with framerate 30fps instead of 1fps results in only 100 strobe pulses lighting background for 3kHz PWM),

 	$ raspivid_ges -md 1 -p 10,10,960,540 -fps 30 -awb flash -o tst.h264 -pts tst.pts -t 0